 The Company's board of directors adopted the Mohawk Group Holdings, Inc. 2019 Equity Plan (the "2019 Equity Plan") on March 20, 2019.
 The 2019 Equity Plan was approved by its stockholders on May 24, 2019.
 As of June 30, 2019, an aggregate of 2,426,025 shares of restricted common stock were outstanding, with no shares reserved for future issuance.
 Restricted shares granted under the 2019 Equity Plan shall vest in substantially equal installments on the 6th, 12th, 18th and 24th monthly anniversary of the closing of the IPO.
 Awards granted under the 2019 Equity Plan and not previously forfeited upon termination of service carry dividend and voting rights applicable to the Company's common stock, irrespective of any vesting requirement.
-Under ASC Topic 718, following the IPO, the Company records stock-based compensation expense related to grants made under the 2019 Equity Plan over the vesting period of the restricted shares.
+Under ASC Topic 718, the Company will treat each award in substance as multiple awards as a result of the graded vesting and that there is more than one requisite service period.
+Upon prerequisite service period becoming probable, the day of the IPO, the Company recorded a cumulative catch up expense and the remaining expense will be recorded under graded vesting.